Fredric Wertham: Later career

 Wertham's views on mass media have largely overshadowed his broader concerns with violence and with overprotecting children from psychological harm.
 His writings about the effects of racial segregation were used as evidence in the landmark Supreme Court case Brown v.
 Board of Education, and part of his 1966 book A Sign for Cain dealt with the involvement of medical professionals in the Holocaust.
 To promote this book, Wertham made two memorable appearances on the Mike Douglas Show where he ended up debating his theories with the co-hosts, Barbara Feldon (April 10, 1967) and Vincent Price (June 19, 1967).
-Excerpts were shown at the 2003 Comic-Con International: San Diego.
+Excerpts were shown at the 2003 San Diego Comic-Con.

 University of Calgary professor Bart Beaty, the only person allowed access to Wertham's personal papers before they were unsealed in 2010, reveals that Wertham tried in 1959 to sell a follow-up to Seduction of the Innocent concerning the effects of television on children, to be titled The War on Children.
 Much to Wertham's frustration, no publishers were interested in publishing it.

 Wertham always denied that he favored censorship or had anything against comic books in principle, and in the 1970s he focused his interest on the benign aspects of the comic fandom subculture; in his last book, The World of Fanzines (1974), he concluded that fanzines were "a constructive and healthy exercise of creative drives".
 This led to an invitation for Wertham to address the New York Comic Art Convention.
 Still infamous to most comics fans of the time, Wertham encountered suspicion and heckling at the convention, and stopped writing about comics thereafter.

 Before retirement he became a professor of psychiatry at New York University, a senior psychiatrist in the New York City Department of Hospitals, and a psychiatrist and the director of the Mental Hygiene Clinic at the Bellevue Hospital Center.